hassio-addons/bashio/README.md

 - Reduce the number of operations needed in add-ons.
 - Reduce the amount of code needed in add-ons.
 - Make add-on code more readable.
-- Providing an trusted and tested code base.
+- Providing a trusted and tested code base.

 Quicker add-on development, by allowing you to focus on the add-on logic instead of other things.